Chiang Khaeng

-Kengcheng or Keng Cheng (also known as Kyaingchaing and Chiang Khaeng) was one of the Shan states.
+Chiang Khaeng, also known as Kengcheng or Kyaingchaing, was one of the Shan states.
 In 1896, part of Keng Cheng was incorporated into the neighbouring state of Kengtung in what is today Burma, and the other part, which is now in Laos, went to French Indochina.

 History

+According to tradition, Chiang Khaeng was founded by Cao Fa Dek Nòi, a young prince of Chiang Hung who had been exiled from the state with a group of followers.
+Although there is no reliable data on the exact date of its founding, it most likely occurred in the 15th century.
+By the beginning of the 16th century, Chiang Khaeng had become a vassal state of Lan Na.
+Chiang Khaeng was conquered by King Bayinnaung in 1558 and made into a vassal state of Burma.

+The original capital of Chiang Khaeng was located on the eastern bank of the Mekong river near its confluence with the Luai river.
+In 1858, Old Chiang Khaeng was abandoned and the capital was moved to Möng Yu.
+In 1885, the capital was moved to Muang Sing.

-Kengcheng was a tributary state of the King of Burma until 1887, when the Shan states submitted to British rule after the fall of the Konbaung dynasty.
-The capital of Keng Cheng was at Muang Sing (now part of Laos).
+Chiang Khaeng remained a tributary state of the kingdoms of Burma until 1887, when the Shan states submitted to British rule after the fall of the Konbaung dynasty.

-In 1896, Kengcheng was divided between British Burma and French Indochina with the Mekong as a border.
+In 1896, Chiang Khaeng was divided between British Burma and French Indochina with the Mekong as a border.
 The districts of the Cis-Mekong part of the state were merged with Kengtung State and the eastern districts, now the Muang Sing area, went first to Siam and then to the French.
 The limit between Kengtung and China was demarcated by an Anglo-Chinese commission in 1898–1899.

 Sir George Scott mentioned the following about the Keng Cheng Myosa:

 Rulers

-The rulers of Kengcheng had the title Ngwegunhmu and by c.
+The rulers of Chiang Khaeng had the title Ngwegunhmu and by c.
 1880, it changed to Myoza.